Clinical Grand Rounds for the Dental Team

 Would you like treatment planning solutions for your patients with complex medical and dental problems?

-University of Minnesota faculty can help you with your challenging treatment planning decisions.
+University of Minnesota faculty and guest speakers can help you with your challenging treatment planning decisions.
 Participation in this case-based series will give you insights into a variety of dental disciplines that can improve your clinical results and also avoid patient complaints.
 Conveniently scheduled in the evening, you will enjoy short programs, dinner, and interaction with colleagues, faculty, staff and students.
 You will want to take advantage of this low-cost/high-value continuing dental education opportunity created especially for you and your dental team.

 6:00 PM - Registration and dinner

 Dentists, dental therapists, dental hygienists and dental assistants interested in keeping up to date with important, evolving practices in all areas of clinical dentistry.